 My passion for making disciples is deep.
 I seek every opportunity to disciple; whether its individuals or churches.
 To satisfy this hunger I have written four discipleship courses: “So That We May Know;” “So That We May Grow;” “So That We May Go” and “So That We May Lead.”
-They take an individual on a six month discipleship journey…from basic salvation through personal growth (So That We May Know; So That We May Grow ) and then lead the disciple on a journey to sharing the Gospel (So That We May Go) to finally becoming a mentor to those they have led to Christ (So That We May Lead).
+They take an individual on a six-month discipleship journey…from basic salvation through personal growth (So That We May Know; So That We May Grow ) and then lead the disciple on a journey to sharing the Gospel (So That We May Go) to finally becoming a mentor to those they have led to Christ (So That We May Lead).
 Because I also love systematic theology, I have written extensively on the fundamentals of essential Christian beliefs and have taught Systematic Theology.
-I am also in the process of writing a daily devotional for new believers who want to learn essential theology.

 In terms of ministry, I am an ordained and licensed minister of the Gospel of Christ.
-I have served as a Sunday School Director (at two different churches), an Executive Pastor, Associate Pastor, Youth Pastor and am currently the founding pastor of Agape Home Fellowship.
-I have also assisted over 20 churches by acting as an Interim Pastor or Church Consultant.
+I have served as a Sunday School Director (at two different churches), an Executive Pastor, Associate Pastor, Youth Pastor and have also assisted over 20 churches by acting as an Interim Pastor or Church Consultant.
 As part of my interim and consulting ministry, I developed a thorough Spiritual Gifts Test which has been used by the leadership of many churches to place members in their areas of giftedness (and to take some out of areas they were not suited for).

 Thanks for your time,